javayporter/javay-porter-project/README.md

 Deploying the project on GCP was initially challenging.
 This project is the first I attempted to deploy on the platfrom.
 I ran into issues with build files and triggering build events.
 Diving deeper into GCP documentation and reviewing posts from other developers with similar issues helped me overcome the challenges.

+## Deployment

+The app was originally deployed on Google Cloud Platform.
+After my trial period ended, I decided to deploy the project with Vercel.

 ## Install and Run the Project

 ### Run Project